rinevard/SnakeDRL/README.md

 ## Getting Started:

+1. Download python and required packages.
-1. Clone the repo or download it.
+2. Clone the repo or download it.
-2. To change hyperparameters or settings, visit `common\settings.py`.
-3. The reward function is in `agent\play_game_with_agent.py`.
-4. Feel free to walk around and change other codes.
+3. Navigate to the project directory.
-5. Run `python main.py` in terminal window and train your own snake!
+4. Run `python main.py` in terminal window and train your own snake!
+5. (optinal) Visit `common\settings.py` to change hyperparameters or other settings.
+6. (optinal) Visit `agent\play_game_with_agent.py` to change the reward function.
+7. (optinal) Walk around and change other codes.

 ## File Structure: